-UEA SU are working in partnership with UEA Outreach to support societies and clubs to go into targeted local schools to deliver workshops on their chosen topic.
+UEA SU are working in partnership with UEA Outreach to support societies and clubs to go into targeted local high schools, sixth forms and colleges to deliver workshops on their chosen topic.
 This outreach work will support school pupils from all backgrounds in Norfolk and North Suffolk to;

 - Understand the benefits of higher education that goes beyond academic courses.

 - Realise their own potential.

 - Break down barriers and perceptions of who can go to university.

 - Broaden the activities they take part in school.

 - Challenge their own perceived barriers ‘Am I good enough to go to university?’